FAQ coronacrisis: tips

 Temporary Emergency Bridging Measure for Sustained Employment (NOW)

-Entrepreneurs can be reimbursed up to 90% of their wage costs with the Temporary Emergency Bridging Measure for Employment (NOW) if they expect to lose at least 20% turnover over 4 months due to the corona crisis.
-The NOW2.0 is valid until October 1, 2020.
-The NOW3.0 runs from October 1, 2020 to June 30, 2021, the conditions and reimbursement percentages are adjusted every three months.
-From January 1st, 2021 there must be a turnover loss of at least 30%.
+Entrepreneurs can be reimbursed up to 85% of their wage costs with the Temporary Emergency Bridging Measure for Employment (NOW) if they lost at least 20% turnover.
+The NOW3.0 runs up to July 2021, the conditions and reimbursement percentages are adjusted every three months.

 Responsible management, coordination